gklyne/annalist/notes/entity_edit_view_data_mapping.md

         , "annal:repeat_label":         "Record fields"
         , "annal:repeat_btn_label":     "field"
         , "annal:repeat_for_values":    "annal:view_fields"
-        // If repeated values refer to an entity from which values are accessed, give type and field with id
-        // These are used to create bound field values in the generated context structure , "annal:repeat_entity_type":   "_field"
-        , "annal:repeat_entity_id":     "annal:field_id"
         , "annal:repeat":
           [ { "annal:field_id":             "Field_id"
             , "annal:field_placement":      "small:0,12; medium:0,6"